Blog New Scuba Diver Advice

 Traditionally the knowledge review is done in person in a classroom with your instructor.
 How long the review takes depends on your instructor.
 Some instructors spread it out over a few nights.
 When I took my PADI Open Water Certification course in Nashville, TN, my instructor broke it up over 3 nights in one week; 2-hours per night.
 Since it was still too cold to dive, there was no hurry.

 When I am instructing down here in Palm Beach County, Florida, we can dive year-round.
 Some of my students take their vacation to come down and get certified.
-Because of this, we do the entire bookworm session ins a single evening.
+Because of this, we do the entire bookworm session in a single evening.

 Regardless of the schedule selected, it takes between four to five hours to complete the traditional knowledge review session and take the test.